Strait of Gibraltar: Territorial waters

 Except for its far eastern end, the Strait lies within the territorial waters of Spain and Morocco.
 The United Kingdom claims 3 nmi around Gibraltar on the northern side of the Strait, putting part of it inside British territorial waters.
 As this is less than the 12 nmi maximum, it means, according to the British claim, that part of the Strait lies in international waters.
 The ownership of Gibraltar and its territorial waters is disputed by Spain.
 Similarly, Morocco disputes Spanish sovereignty over Ceuta on the southern coast.
 There are several islets, such as the disputed Isla Perejil, that are claimed by both Morocco and Spain.

 Under the United Nations Convention on the Law of the Sea, vessels passing through the strait do so under the regime of transit passage, rather than the more limited innocent passage allowed in most territorial waters.
 Therefore, a vessel or aircraft has the freedom of navigation or overflight for the purpose of crossing the strait of Gibraltar.

 Power generation

 Some studies have proposed the possibility of erecting tidal power generating stations within the Strait, to be powered from the predictable current at the Strait.

 In the 1920s and 1930s, the Atlantropa project proposed damming the Strait to generate large amounts of electricity and lower the sea level of the Mediterranean by several hundreds of meters to create large new lands for settlement.
 This proposal would however have devastating effects on the local climate and ecology and would dramatically change the strength of the West African Monsoon.

+History of Strait crossings

+Some adventurers crossed the Strait of Gibraltar by swimming, powered paragliding and paddleboarding.

+By swimming

+Mercedes Gleitze was the first known person to swim across the Strait of Gibraltar on 6 April 1928.
+It took her 12 hours and 50 minutes to cross the stretch of water.
+This was her sixth attempt to swim the Strait of Gibraltar, her first having been made in December 1927.

+By powered paraglider

+Francesco Stipo was the first known person to cross the Strait of Gibraltar with a powered paraglider on 11 July 1995.

+According to Spanish newspaper Europa Sur, Stipo crossed the Strait from Tarifa to Ceuta in less than one hour, followed by the Red Cross boat "Salvamar Tarifa", and landed on a street near the Port of Ceuta.

+By stand up paddleboard

+Chris Ziaja and Nik Benner were the first known people to cross the Strait of Gibraltar with a stand up paddleboard on 4 October 2010.
+They set out from Punta Carnero and reached Ceuta four and a half hours later.